itskeshavdubey/SNUxplore/README.md

 ```

 This will clone the repo in that folder and you can now locally access the code
-To view the pages, just navigate to the "home" folder and double click on "index.html".
+To view the pages, just navigate to the "Home" folder and double click on "index.html".
 This should open the project in your browser.

 ## Future Plans